cschmitter/mlg/README.md

     let nodes be a set of Nodes ordered by depth

-    for each parent p of s, the initial node: push p onto frontier
+    for each parent p of s, the initial node: push p to frontier

     while frontier is not empty:
-        pop the deepest depth node off of frontier, call it n record that we have visited n by pushing it onto nodes
+        pop the deepest depth node off of frontier, call it n record that we have visited n by pushing it to nodes

         if n and s are the same quantifier && i == 1: return n